honeymustard/azure-functions-v3/README.md

 ## Notes
 * Ignore the version 2.0 in [hosts.json](hosts.json), it is not related to the runtime version
 * Timeout limit and other settings can be specified in [hosts.json](hosts.json)
+* Create as many folders and functions as you want in the [Functions](Functions) folder
+* New functions will appear in Function app after a deploy

 ## How to run Azure functions locally
 Azure Functions will run locally like they run in Azure, if you want to start a timer on demand you can trigger it with a [script](run.py) or use [Postman](https://www.postman.com/downloads/) to send requests.
 Azure blob storage credentials can be added to [local.settings.json](local.settings.json) if you don't like the additional step of starting Azurite manually.